sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 Population risk stratification aims to identify individuals at high risk for adverse outcomes to enable preventive interventions, but the mathematical formulation of "risk" profoundly shapes who gets identified and how resources are allocated.
 Traditional risk models optimize predictive accuracy for outcomes like hospitalization or mortality, but this approach has systematic equity problems because it conflates risk of adverse health events with risk of healthcare utilization or documentation, privileging patients with better access to care and more complete health records.

 Consider a standard risk stratification model for identifying patients at high risk of hospitalization within the next year.
-Let $Y_i \in \{0, 1\}$ indicate whether patient $ i $ is hospitalized during the prediction window, and $ X_i$ be a feature vector containing demographics, diagnoses, medications, and prior utilization.
+Let $$Y_i \in \{0, 1\}$$ indicate whether patient $$ i $$ is hospitalized during the prediction window, and $$ X_i$$ be a feature vector containing demographics, diagnoses, medications, and prior utilization.
 A logistic regression model estimates:

 $$
 P(Y_i = 1 \mid X_i) = \sigma(\beta^T X_i)
 $$

-where $\sigma(z) = 1/(1 + e^{-z})$ is the sigmoid function.
-Patients are ranked by predicted risk $\hat{p}_i = \sigma(\hat{\beta}^T X_i)$ and those above some threshold $\tau $ are enrolled in care management programs.
+where $$\sigma(z) = 1/(1 + e^{-z})$$ is the sigmoid function.
+Patients are ranked by predicted risk $$\hat{p}_i = \sigma(\hat{\beta}^T X_i)$$ and those above some threshold $$\tau $$ are enrolled in care management programs.
 This formulation has two critical equity problems.
 First, patients with better documentation will have higher predicted risks simply because their health problems are more comprehensively recorded, not because their underlying health is worse.
 A patient seen regularly at a well-resourced academic medical center will accumulate more diagnosis codes than an equally sick patient receiving sporadic care at an under-resourced community clinic.
-Second, the outcome $ Y_i$ measures healthcare utilization rather than underlying health need - patients who lack insurance or transportation may be extremely sick but unable to access hospitalization.
+Second, the outcome $$ Y_i$$ measures healthcare utilization rather than underlying health need - patients who lack insurance or transportation may be extremely sick but unable to access hospitalization.

 A more equitable formulation distinguishes underlying health status from healthcare access and documentation quality.
 We can decompose the observed outcome as: